tksilicon/dataengineering-turing/README.md

 Apache Kafka - is one of the most efficient streaming frameworks which enables messaging and queuing across between microservices.

-The producer module (dataengineeringengine) loads the files into memory and has a controller endpoint which will be curl (ed) to trigger analysis.
-File can be uploaded too but for development purposes, there is a sample list take from the 100,000 URLs csv file provided.
+This producer module loads the files into memory and has a controller endpoint which will be curl (ed) to trigger analysis.
+File can be uploaded too but for development purposes, there is a sample list taken from the 100,000 URLs csv file provided.

 To run the application and process github respository sample provided Apache Kafta have to be installed on the system.
 Alongside Zookeeper.
 Direct installation or docker.
 For Mac OS